Selling e-cigarettes in SA - Retailer Factsheet

 Adults can still legally buy e-cigarette products that do not contain nicotine.
 There is no change to the ban on the sale of nicotine for use in e-cigarette products, which is covered under the Controlled Substances Act 1984.

 From 1 October 2021, changes have been introduced by the Therapeutic Goods Administration (TGA) to the national classification of nicotine in the Poisons Standard to clarify the regulation of nicotine as a Schedule 4 Prescription Only Medicine.
 The effect of this change is that consumers will require a prescription from an Australian medical practitioner to legally access nicotine-containing e-cigarettes and nicotine vaping products for any purpose, including for accessing products that are imported into Australia.

 In South Australia, it is illegal to possess a Schedule 4 poison (including nicotine) without a prescription, under section 18(3) of the Controlled Substances Act 1984.

 E-cigarettes cannot be used in any area in which smoking is banned under the Tobacco and E-Cigarette Products Act 1997.
 This includes:

 The expiation fee (on the spot fine) is $105, and the maximum penalty is $750.

-Tobacco and E-Cigarette Products Act 1997 for e-cigarette retailers to sell e-cigarettes if the order is placed indirectly, such as via the internet.
+From 1 October 2019 it is an offence in South Australia under the Tobacco and E-Cigarette Products Act 1997 for e-cigarette retailers to sell e-cigarettes if the order is placed indirectly, such as via the internet.
 This aligns with the ban on the sale of tobacco products by indirect means that has been in place in South Australia for many years and will help reduce the availability of e-cigarette products to children.